 So, What’s Left Today?

-Borley Rectory shaped haunted house lore.
-Price’s books sold thousands, inspiring films like The Ghosts of Borley Rectory (October 11, 2021) and Borley Rectory (November 9, 2017), an animated drama narrated by Julian Sands.
+The famous Borley Rectory played a major role in shaping the haunted-house lore.
+Price’s books sold thousands of copies, inspiring films such as The Ghosts of Borley Rectory (October 11, 2021) and Borley Rectory (November 9, 2017), an animated drama narrated by Julian Sands.

 Sean O’Connor’s 2022 book, The Haunting of Borley Rectory, framed it as a mirror of 1930s anxieties—war, poverty, and doubt.
 Podcasts like Haunted and blogs like SpookyIsles.com keep Borley Rectory trending, with fans citing its 2,000-plus documented incidents as proof of the paranormal.